Arrowyz01/csv2md_by_template/README.md

 # csv2md_by_template (csv2mdt.py)
-- this script helps you to convert csv file to multiple md files via template, the filename of each comes from first column in your csv file.
+- this script helps you to convert csv file to multiple md files by template, the filename of each comes from first column in your csv file.

 # Preparation
 - python3